rickymm/canvass-challenge/README.md

 - [ ] Use data from `data.js` file to generate a list of `Project` components

+- [ ] Use `Search` input component to filter projects list by name This task requires to write a JS function to filter projects if matched with a search query, or some *Nothing found* placeholder if there’s no match

 - [ ] Without using any form input libraries implement a tags input component The input component that takes text as input and by hitting Enter transforms the input into a tag that is displayed inside the input field.
 Each tag has a button to remove it.
   Here is the example of Bootstrap plugin: [Bootstrap Tags Input](https://bootstrap-tagsinput.github.io/bootstrap-tagsinput/examples/)